How to Build CI/CD Pipelines With Jenkins and Helix Core

 Using the right version control is critical for your Jenkins CI/CD pipelines.
 Helix Core is the right version control choice for teams with complex development who want to leverage CI/CD.

 Helix Core is version control from Perforce.
 It’s used by development teams around the world to accelerate development at scale — even if they have 10s of thousands of users, 10s of millions of daily transactions, 100s of terabytes of data, and 10,000+ concurrent commits.

 Helix Core integrates with Jenkins, adding speed and a single source of truth to your CI/CD pipeline.

 By using Helix Core with Jenkins to build CI/CD pipelines, you’ll achieve:

 - Lower costs.

 Get started with Helix Core for free for up to 5 users and 20 workspaces.
-See for yourself how Helix Core will help you accelerate velocity.
+See for yourself how Helix Core can help you accelerate velocity.

 Here’s how to build effective CI/CD pipelines with the Jenkins and Helix Core integration.